nim-works/nimskull/doc/gc.rst

 .. default-role:: option

 To choose the memory management strategy use the `--gc:` switch.

---gc:refc    This is the default GC.
-It's a deferred reference counting based garbage collector with a simple Mark&Sweep backup GC in order to collect cycles.
-Heaps are thread-local.
---gc:markAndSweep  Simple Mark-And-Sweep based garbage collector.
-  Heaps are thread-local.
---gc:boehm    Boehm based garbage collector, it offers a shared heap.
---gc:go    Go's garbage collector, useful for interoperability with Go.
-  Offers a shared heap.
+Note that the switch is currently ignored when using the JavaScript or VM backends.

 --gc:arc    Plain reference counting with
   `move semantic optimizations <destructors.html#move-semantics>`_, offers a shared heap.
   It offers deterministic performance for `hard realtime`:idx: systems.
 Reference cycles